 Metabolic complications: Ketoacidosis; hyperglycaemic hyperosmolar state; hyperglycaemia requiring new use of insulin; severe hypoglycaemia (defined as hypoglycaemia causing reduced conscious level requiring another person to help recover)

 Laboratory results: highest creatinine recorded during admission

+Infusion reactions to Sotrovimab

 For children <18 years old with PIMS-TS, additional information including results of routine tests (including full blood count, coagulation and inflammatory markers, cardiac biomarkers, electro- and echo-cardiograms), other treatments given, length of stay in paediatric high-dependency/intensive care and a paediatric-appropriate frailty score may be collected.
 This information will be obtained and entered into the web-based IT system by a member of the hospital clinical or research staff.
 Some of this information may be collected at about 6 weeks after randomisation (at the time of a routine hospital follow-up appointment in-person or by telephone) ideally by someone unaware of treatment allocation.